kempanator/amq-scripts/README.md

 ### AMQ New Game Mode UI
 - A fully automatic guess counter for your team in new game mode https://imgur.com/a/OqrQ6nI

+### AMQ Show All Song Links
+- Show all song links in the song info container https://imgur.com/a/bfnZoQu

 ### AMQ Show Room Players
 - Mouse over the players bar on a room tile to show full player list https://imgur.com/jivcLDo